-Of course, the same circumstance that made PP expand telehealth (or “telemedicine”) has made others do so as well.
-The Community Health Centers may also offer telehealth – and if they do, they almost undoubtedly offer a much larger range of services than PP does, which would be a major selling point for them.
-(This is of course true of medical services in general.)
+Of course, there’s been an upsurge of telehealth everywhere.
+The Community Health Centers may also offer telehealth, If they do, they almost undoubtedly offer a much larger range of services than PP does.
+This would be a major selling point for them.
+This is in addition to the multiplication of entities that are getting into telehealth.

 Urinary Tract Infection (UTI)